atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Said, ad dill g, 1 believe her life is in danger.’*
 • 4
-Lumley, endeavouring to stifle his Emotions, replied, “I am sorry for it.’*
+Lumley, endeavouring to stifle his Emotions, replied, I am sorry for it.’*
-L « Whether you are sorry for it of “not, " answered Charles, “it rnatters little to Eer at present; but it is ‘‘ absolutely necefsary that you fhouid
+L « Whether you are sorry for it of not, " answered Charles, it rnatters little to Eer at present; but it is ‘‘ absolutely necefsary that you fhouid be
-“be
 0
 I
 \